 Recognizing the district as a hub where multiple systems and public services converge, Leher has incubated a 3-5 year modular program where it will work in close partnership with local administration and NGOs at the district level, in risk ridden communities.

 Research shows that one of the best ways to prevent child abuse and neglect before it starts is by building child-friendly communities.
 We believe that communities do have the capacity to find solutions to protect their children.
 Especially, in relation to chronic problems that include child labour and child marriage, they are willing to make a change if supported by suitable options.

 Leher aims to develop a local community engagement program that prevents children from being abused or exploited.
 Over a 5 year period, Leher aims to incubate a program to equip communities with awareness, understanding of their situation, skills to mobilize themselves, demand and monitor child protection.

 Building Blocks of the program

-- Participatory practices: The use of participatory practices equips communities with skills to critically evaluate their situation, mobilize themselves, act and demand for the safety and protection of children.
+- Participatory practices: The program adopts use of the participatory approach and practices to work with communities.
+Community participation underlies the spirit and culture of the program.
+The endeavor is to equip communities with skills to critically evaluate their situation, mobilize themselves, seek answers, plan, act, demand and drive the system, for the safety and protection of children.

-- Leadership development and capacity building: Giving communities a voice on child protection issues by nurturing leadership and ambassadors for child protection from key groups in communities which include children, youth, duty bearers, parents, and civil society organizations, who would advocate for child protection in their spheres.
+- Organizing, capacity building and equipping communities to be ambassadors for child protection: The program shares knowledge, skills and methods with communities, which help them to think and function transparently, in a structured manner.
+It helps communities find and nurture a collective voice on child protection issues.
+The program builds leadership and ambassadors for child protection from key groups in communities, which include adolescents, youth, duty bearers, parents and civil society organizations, who would advocate for child protection in their spheres of life and work.